kr-g/mpymodcore/modext/testrecorder/README.md

 ## Background

-Every software component gets Input, does some Processing, and finally produces an Output.
+Every software component gets Input, does some Processing, and finally produces an Output - meaning also: test procedures can be written that they do so in case the software component as such do not produce a readable output.

 This output can be captured and saved, and later compared against a new output what the software produces in a different run.